imprint

 Google Analytics reports on demographics and interests

 We have activated the functions for advertising reports in Google Analytics.
-The demographics and interests reports include age, gender, and interests.
-This enables us – without being able to assign this data to individual persons – to get a better picture of our users.
-You can find out more about the advertising functions at https://support.google.com/analytics/answer/3450482?hl=de_AT&utm_id=ad .
+The reports on demographic characteristics and interests contain information on age, gender and interests.
+This allows us to get a better picture of our users without being able to assign this data to individual persons.
+You can find out more about the advertising functions at https://support.google.com/analytics/answer/3450482?hl=de_AT&utm_id=ad.

 You can stop using the activities and information of your Google account under “Settings for advertising” at https://adssettings.google.com/authenticated by checking the box.